Expert medical and surgical care in Thailand

 Yes.
 Our partner hospitals are JCI-accredited with experienced vascular surgical teams who perform CEA at volumes consistent with international outcome benchmarks.
 Intraoperative monitoring, patch closure technique, and post-operative neurological observation follow the same protocols used at major Western vascular centres.

-Choose a vascular surgeon with documented CEA volume and perioperative stroke rates below 3%.
+Choose a vascular surgeon with documented CEA volume and a low audited perioperative stroke rate.
 Ensure the hospital has intraoperative neuromonitoring capability.
 Provide your full neurological history and current imaging.
 Continue prescribed antiplatelet and statin medications before surgery unless specifically directed otherwise.

 When Is Stenting Preferred Over Surgery?